musasutisna/vue-gis/README.md

 }
 ```

-that format "@lib" is fill with method name availble on libs and "@param" is the arguments will be pass into method and "$" to access custom data supplied by generate parameter and all property without format will be normaled values.
+that format "@lib" is fill with method name availble on libs and "@params" is the arguments will be pass into method and "$" to access custom data supplied by generate parameter and all property without format will be normaled values.

 ## Custom parameters @lib